This post may contain affiliate links. Please see my disclosure policy for more details.

 Click here to check availability.

-For more ideas, don’t miss my post on the best weekend trips from Sydney and my many other New South Wales travel guides.
+For more ideas, don’t miss my post on the best weekend trips from Sydney and my other New South Wales travel guides.

 Lisa Bull, founder of Dreaming of Down Under, has been living in Australia as a British expat since 2015.
 After travelling to every state and territory in Australia and living in Perth, Brisbane and Sydney, Lisa knows from first-hand experience the best destinations to visit in Australia and the best budget travel tips.
 Her guides on this blog have been read by over 700k readers and helped thousands of people achieve their dream of living in or travelling Australia.